ionet-turkiye/macos-worker-checker/README.md

 # IONet Worker Management Script

 This script offers a comprehensive solution for managing IONet Workers on macOS, focusing on ease of use and automation.
-It includes functionalities such as health checks, binary reinstallation, Docker cleanup, energy saver adjustments, Rosetta 2 installation, and an AutoPilot setup for routine maintenance.
+It includes functionalities such as health checks, binary reinstallation, Docker cleanup, energy-saving adjustments, Rosetta 2 installation, and an AutoPilot setup for routine maintenance.

 ## Features